-The Fund's principal investment goal is capital appreciation.
-Its secondary goal is income.
+The Fund's investment goal is capital appreciation.
 Under normal market conditions, the Fund invests primarily in U.S. and foreign equity securities that we believe are available at market prices less than their intrinsic value.
-The equity securities in which the Fund invests are primarily common stock, with a current focus on companies with market capitalizations greater than \$5 billion.
+The equity securities in which the Fund invests are primarily common stock, with a current focus on mid- and large cap companies.
 To a lesser extent, the Fund also invests in merger arbitrage securities and the debt and equity of distressed companies.
-The Fund may invest up to 35% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.
+The Fund may invest substantially and potentially up to 100% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.